bioinfomaticsCSU/ISEA/README.md

-ISEA is an de nove assembly tool used for paired-read libraries of short reads.
+ISEA is a de nove assembly tool used for paired-read libraries of short reads.
 To get better performance, you'd better provide a mate pair library.

 1)Installing.
 Requirements: